25 Small, Interesting Cultural Differences Between France and the USA

 If you’re visiting in summer, it’s worth double-checking that your accommodation does have AC, unless a warm room doesn’t particularly bother you.

-During summer I’ve started traveling with a small, travel-sized fan – it helps immensely if the AC just isn’t as strong as I’d like at night.
+During summer, I’ve started traveling with a small, travel-sized fan – it helps immensely if the AC just isn’t as strong as I’d like at night.

-5. Police Men are Ridiculously Good-looking
+5. Police Men are Ridiculously Good-Looking

 6. Different Sirens